skycoin/cxo/intro/discovery/through/README.md

 `server` is listening and the `server` subscribed to A-feed and to B-feed too.

-In the example, the `server` si something like proxy or super-seed.
+In the example, the `server` is something like proxy or super-seed.
 The `ca` receive B-feed through the `server` and `cb` receive A-feed throut the same `server`.

 All nodes connected to discovery server and the `server` (not discovery server) is public, that means the `server` share list of its feeds.
-The discovery server request listo of feeds all nodes interest, and connect them between.
+The discovery server request list of feeds all nodes interest, and connect them between.
 But the `ca` and the `cb` are not public, and are not listening.
 Thus, the discovery server connects them to the `server`.